Congratulations to our Executive Director, Helen Bond who won the 2015 Jack Benny Arts and Humanities award!

-2012 was a busy year for Motherland Rhythm Community Programs.
-Some of our activities have included: Free Monthly Community Drum Circle Jams; Drum workshops and presentations for Schools at all levels, After School Drumming Programs; Meetings with High School Amnesty Clubs; Cultural Presentations at parks, schools and community centers.
-We have also provided numerous scholarships to various individuals for workshops and classes.
+Other stateside activities have included: numerous scholarships to various individuals for workshops and classes; Free Monthly Community Drum Circle Jams; Drum workshops and presentations for Schools at all levels, After School Drumming Programs; Cultural Presentations at parks, schools and community centers.

 An Evening of West African Music

 Our Benkadi Project continues to support communities in Guinea, West Africa.
-Highlights from this year include; installation of a solar panel in a suburban community outside of Conakry; paying for medical services; and ongoing construction of a youth center.
+Highlights from this year include; making over 300 biosand water filters for families out side of Conakry; paying for medical services; and continued school and emergency medical support for individuals.

 Thank You So Very Much...